JOHNFFFEE/Smart-contracts/NFT/Auction/English Auction - Multi/Readme.md

-Contracts to put in English auction several tokenIds of the same collection.
+This is a complementary contract for users willing to create an English auction to their collection.

-You can set the starting time, ending time, minimum bidding
+    *  You can set the starting time, ending time, minimum bidding